gammapy/gammapy/docs/datasets/index.rst

 computed during the fit.
 Stacking is often useful to reduce the computation effort while analysing multiple runs.

-Counts, background and exposure (in the data range defined by the `mask_safe`) are simply summed, while for energy dispersion and point spread function an average is computed after weighing by the exposure.

 For the model evaluation, an important factor that needs to be accounted for is that the energy threshold changes between obseravtions.
 To ensure that the `npred` (ie, the predicted number of counts) on the stacked